rojcyk/figmaIO/README.md

 );
 ```

-If the data is critical for you and you need to stop and wait for it, you use async for that.
+If the data is critical for you and you need to stop and wait for it, you can use async for that.

 ```js
 const data = await io.async('data_update')